 What are Java Generics?

-Generics in Java allow creating the classes, interfaces, and methods with the type parameters, and ensures the type safety and reduce the need for the type casting.
+Generics in Java allow creating classes, interfaces, and methods with type parameters, and ensure type safety and reduce the need for type casting in Java generics.
 They also help in writing reusable, maintainable, and efficient code by defining a placeholder for a type instead of using the raw types like Objects.

 With generics, you can define a type parameter, which will ensure that only one type of object can be stored in it.
-This will remove the need for explicit type casting and will also prevent runtime errors.
+This will remove the need for explicit type casting in Java generics and will also prevent runtime errors.

 Generics in Java are similar to the templates in C++, but they differ in implementation.
 There are two types of Java generics.
 These are:

-Generics were introduced to the Java language to provide the type checks at compile time and to support the generic programming.
+Generics were introduced to the Java language to provide type checks at compile time and to support generic programming.
 When using generics, the Java compiler applies type erasure to:

-Type erasure ensures that no new classes are created for the parameterized types, i.e., it ensures that the bytecode generated by the compiler is compatible with the existing code that does not use Generics.
+Type erasure in Java ensures that no new classes are created for the parameterized types, i.e., it ensures that the bytecode generated by the compiler is compatible with the existing code that does not use Generics.
+Type erasure converts parameterized types into raw types in Java, allowing backward compatibility with legacy code.
+Understanding raw types in Java helps to explain the consequences of type erasure and why runtime type checks for generics are limited.

 Type erasure in Java occurs in three main ways: